ryleeliyixuan/dungeon-game/README.md

 * It is an interesting implementation of the dungeon game on Raspberry pi.
 I like the design illustration of the system as it explains clearly the components.
 One thing I am am not sure is how you track the movement of the "knight" in each step.
 It would be great if you can mention it in your document.
 [Yehao Zhang]

 # Function Check-off
-* **Logistic**: We carefully thought through the case of having multi-players.
-We think this would not be a fair game if we ask each of the players play the game after/before some others.
-This is because one playing after the others can observe the previous rounds and see the patterns, thus having higher chance of succeeding in the game.
-  * In response to this, we change the game to "one-player, multiple rounds".
-We will have one player playing on the same matrix for 3 round.
-The metric of success is whether he/she can save the princess.
-And the trick of this game is to learn from the failed round, memorize whether rooms have demons or magic orbs.
-  * In this case, we cancel the placement of joystick as players don't have to choose the number of players anymore.
-  * Updated version of the logistic can be found in the BIG IDEA section.
 * **How we track the movement of the "knight" in each step**: On each cell of the board, there is a copper tape placed on it.
 And the tape is connected to the capacity sensor underneath.
 Once the knight moves on a specific cell, the sensor receives the status that the knight is on that cell.
 And finally our Raspberry Pi stores the coordinate information.
 * **Basic Function**: We realized the basic algorithm of this game.
 From the following video, we can see how sound alerts and text display change according to the status of the knight (die vs. save the princess).
   * [Function Check Off - Case 1: DIE](https://youtu.be/FmcbGyky4Jw) : the knight enters room no.3 (indexed from 0) which have demons.
 His health points drop below 0 and dies.